 Water hardness has serious consequences for our hair care, such as;

-- Metal adsorption at the hair surface alters the surface properties of hair.
+- Metal adsorption at the hair surface can alter the surface properties of hair.

 - Chemically treated hair has higher metal uptake leading to potentially undesirable metal build-up.

 - Metal adsorption hinders the uptake of essential active ingredients.
-In addition, they compete against cationic ingredients for binding sites as both metal ions and conditioning agents target the same negatively charged sites.
-Meaning, a high presence of calcium and magnesium at the hair's surface will undermine the performance of your conditioner.
+In addition, they compete against cationic ingredients for binding sites, as both metal ions and conditioning agents target the same negatively charged sites - meaning, a high presence of calcium and magnesium at the hair's surface can undermine the performance of your conditioner.

 How to Control Metal Uptake?